nschorgh/Planetary-Code-Collection/README.md

 This program collection contains:

-* semi-implicit one-dimensional thermal model for planetary surfaces
+* Semi-implicit one-dimensional thermal model for planetary surfaces (Crank-Nicolson with nonlinear b.c.)
-* explicit subsurface vapor diffusion and ice deposition model
+* Explicit subsurface vapor diffusion and ice deposition model (1D diffusion, sublimation, adsorption)
-* long-term ice evolution:
+* Long-term ice evolution (temperature and ice content):
   * equilibrium ice table on Mars
-  * fast (asynchronously coupled) method for subsurface-atmosphere vapor exchange on Mars
+  * asynchronously coupled method for subsurface-atmosphere vapor exchange on Mars
-  * fast (asynchronously coupled) method for ice retreat on asteroids
+  * asynchronously coupled method for ice retreat on asteroids
   * lunar ice pump (boundary-value formulation)
-* 3D model of shadowing, illumination, and scattering for airless bodies, Mars, and Mauna Kea
+* 3D model of direct insolation, terrain shadowing, and terrain irradiance for airless bodies, Mars, and Mauna Kea
 * Monte-Carlo model for ballistic hops in the exospheres of the Moon and Ceres